ashishdoneriya/workbook/content/Finance/cash-trapped-business.md

 The accountant saw he was finally interested.

-So he said, **“Sir, let me also show you how we calculate it - no formulas, just the logic.”**
+So he said, **"Sir, let me also show you how we calculate it - no formulas, just the logic."**

 He picked up a notepad and wrote: